slihatim/ine-alumni-backend/README.md

 - `APP_JWT_SECRET` and `APP_JWT_EXPIRATION_MS` (use a strong secret for production)
 - `SERVER_PORT` (optional)

+Notes:
+- `.env` is listed in `.gitignore` to avoid committing secrets — keep it private.
+- If your environment does not automatically load `.env` into environment variables, use a tool like `direnv`, `env-cmd`, or configure your IDE to load env files.

 # API Documentation
 - To access Swagger API documentation, head to:
     ```http://localhost:8080/swagger-ui.html```

-Notes:
-- `.env` is listed in `.gitignore` to avoid committing secrets — keep it private.
-- If your environment does not automatically load `.env` into environment variables, use a tool like `direnv`, `env-cmd`, or configure your IDE to load env files.
+# Pre-commit Setup
+Pre-commit hooks help maintain code quality by running checks before each commit.

+1. Install pre-commit:
+    ```bash
+    pip install pre-commit
+    ```

+2. Install the hooks:
+    ```bash
+    pre-commit install
+    ```

+The configured hooks will:
+- Check for trailing whitespace and fix file endings
+- Validate YAML files
+- Prevent large files (>1MB) from being committed
+- Check for debug logs in Java code
+- Look for sensitive information in config files
+- Automatically format code using Spotless
+- Ensure the code compiles successfully
+- Run tests before pushing (pre-push hook)